close

 📍 Address: 15 Victor Hugo Ave, 14000 Caen, France

-💶 Prices: from 30 € per night in a dormitory and 60 € in a double room
+💶 Prices: from 30 € per night in a dorm and 60 € in a double room

 👉 Availability and reservations: The People in Caen